laurelkeys/image-processing/assignment-2/README.md

                         (k), sauvola_pietaksinen (k, R), and
-                        phansalkar_more_sabale (k, R, p, q) --save_to_png, -png   Stores the output images as .png instead of .pgm
+                        phansalkar_more_sabale (k, R, p, q) --save_to_png, -png   Stores the output images as .png instead of .pgm --shift_constant [-255..255], -C [-255..255]
+                        Value added to the pixel intensity before comparing it to the local threshold (defaults to 0)
 ```